Donders-Institute/bidscoin/docs/installation.rst

 Installation
 ============

-BIDScoin can be installed and should work on Linux, MS Windows and on OS-X computers (this latter option has not been tested) that satisfy the system requirements:
+BIDScoin can be installed and should work on Linux, MS Windows and on OS-X computers (this latter option has not been well tested) that satisfy the system requirements:

 -  dcm2niix
 -  python 3.8 or higher
+-  (FSL, optional and only needed when using the `defacing <finalizing.html#defacing>`__ tool to remove facial features from anatomical scans)

 Dcm2niix installation
 ---------------------

-BIDScoin relies on dcm2niix to convert DICOM and PAR/REC files to nifti.
-Please download and install `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__ yourself according to the instructions.
-When done, make sure that the path to the dcm2niix binary / executable is set correctly in the `Options`_ section in your bidsmap or, for once and for all, in your `Site specific / customized template <advanced.html#site-specific-customized-template>`__ bidsmap.
+The default `dcm2niix2bids` plugin relies on dcm2niix to convert DICOM and PAR/REC files to nifti.
+To use this plugin, please download and install `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__ yourself according to the instructions.
+When done, make sure that the path to the dcm2niix binary / executable is set correctly in the `Options`_ section in your bidsmap or, for once and for all, put it in your `Site specific / customized template <advanced.html#site-specific-customized-template>`__ bidsmap.

 Python 3 installation
 ---------------------

 BIDScoin is a python package and therefore a python interpreter needs to be present on the system.
-On Linux this is usually already the case, but MS Windows users may need to install python themselves.
-See e.g. `this python 3 distribution <https://docs.anaconda.com/anaconda/install/windows/>`__ for instructions.
-They may also need to install the `MS Visual C++ <https://visualstudio.microsoft.com/downloads/>`__ build tools (sorry for this pain).
+On Linux and OS-X this is usually already the case, but MS Windows users may need to install python themselves.
+See e.g. this `python 3 distribution <https://docs.anaconda.com/anaconda/install/windows/>`__ for instructions.

 BIDScoin installation
 ---------------------